adityatripathi5/Snaatak/Sprint0/playbook/intro.md

 | Human-Readable   | YAML's syntax is designed to be easily read and written by humans.
 This makes playbooks more maintainable and collaborative.                                                                                                                      |

 Ansible Playbooks are the primary way to configure and manage systems with Ansible.
 They allow you to define the desired state of your infrastructure in a declarative way.

+## Why Playbooks?

+Ansible Playbooks offer several advantages:

+* **Automation:** Automate repetitive tasks, reducing manual effort and errors.
+* **Configuration Management:** Define the desired state of systems and ensure they remain consistent.
+* **Orchestration:** Coordinate complex workflows across multiple systems.
+* **Idempotency:** Ensure that running a playbook multiple times has the same result, preventing unintended changes.
+* **Version Control:** Store playbooks in version control systems like Git, enabling collaboration and change tracking.
+* **Reusability:** Playbooks can be reused across different environments and projects.
+* **Simplicity:** YAML syntax makes playbooks easy to write and understand.

+## Features of Playbooks

+* **Declarative:** Define the desired state, not the steps to achieve it.
+* **Idempotent:** Running the same playbook multiple times produces the same outcome.
+* **Modular:** Use reusable modules to perform specific tasks.
+* **Flexible:** Support variables, conditionals, loops, and handlers for complex workflows.
+* **Parallel Execution:** Execute tasks on multiple hosts simultaneously.
+* **Orchestration:** Manage multi-tier applications.
+* **Reporting:** Provide detailed output of playbook execution.

 ## 2. Structure of a Playbook